Petition is successful with 1,884 signatures

 Take Down ALL Symbols of White Supremacy in New Orleans

 We the people of New Orleans demand that the Mayor and City Council take immediate action to remove all monuments, school names and street signs dedicated to White Supremacists.
+We demand that the state legislature cease and desist creating laws that protect these white supremacist symbols.
 These structures litter our city with visual reminders of the horrid legacy of slavery that terrorized so many of this city's ancestors.
 They misrepresent our community.
 We demand the freedom to live in a city where we are not forced to pay taxes for the maintenance of public symbols that demean us and psychologically terrorize us.
 We demand:

-2. That the city expand the definition from 4 specific monuments to encompass all monuments to White Supremacy
+2. That the city of New Orleans expand the definition from 4 specific monuments to encompass all monuments to White Supremacy

-3. That the city develop a community driven process for the removal of the monuments and the choosing of their replacements
+3. That the city develop a community driven process for the removal of all white supremacist monuments and the choosing of their replacements

-Call Mayor Mitch Landrieu at 658-4900 and City Council at 658-1000 today and join us in demanding the immediate removal of these abominable symbols.
+Call Mayor Mitch Landrieu at 658-4900 and City Council at 658-1000 today and join us in demanding the immediate removal of ALL white supremacist monuments NOT JUST THESE FOUR.

 Why is this important?